razee-io/ManagedSet/README.md

   - Will ensure the resource is created and is replaced if deleted.
 Will not enforce a definition.

+### Debug Individual Resource

+`.spec.resources.metadata.labels[kapitan.razee.io/debug]`

+Treats the live resource as EnsureExist.
+If any Kapitan component is enforcing the resource, and the label `kapitan.razee.io/debug: true` exists on the live resource, it will treat the resource as ensure exist and not override any changes.
+This is useful for when you need to debug a live resource and dont want Kapitan overriding your changes.
+Note: this will only work when you add it to live resources.
+If you want to have the EnsureExist behavior, see [Resource Update Mode](#Resource-Update-Mode).

+`kubectl label rr rr-test kapitan.razee.io/debug=true`

 ### Lock Cluster Updates

 Prevents the controller from updating resources on the cluster.
 If this is the